 Essential Oils: Essential oils are extracted from raw plant materials like flowers, bark, wood, root, seeds and peels.
 They act as some of the most powerful antioxidant concentrates and have medicinal qualities when properly used.
 Essential oils serve as powerful antimicrobial disinfectants.
 With concentrated essential oils, a little goes a long way and are in fact a highly economical way to slash your cleaning budget.

-Find your favorite essential oil and learn more about their use by checking out this FREE Essential Oils online summit here.
 For some of the best cleaning scents use lemon, orange, lavender, tea tree oil (melaleuca) and peppermint.